CIE 1931 color space: Color matching

 The CIE 1931 RGB color-matching functions normalized to equal areas under the curves.
 Multiplying the red and green curves by 72.0962 and 1.3791 respectively yields the actual color-matching functions.
 The color-matching functions are proportional to the intensities of primaries needed to match the monochromatic test color at the wavelength shown on the horizontal scale.

 If the test color were simply a monochromatic color at wavelength λ, and if it could be matched by a combination of the three primaries at relative intensities $\bar{r}(\lambda)$, $\bar{g}(\lambda)$, and $\bar{b}(\lambda)$ respectively, then a tabulation of these values at various λ will estimate three functions of wavelength.
 These are the RGB color-matching functions.
 Any spectral distribution can be thought of as a combination of a number of monochromatic sources at varying intensities, so that (by Grassmann's laws) integrating the color-matching functions with that spectral distribution will yield the intensities of the three primaries necessary to match it.
 The problem is that the three primaries can only produce colors which lie within their gamut – the triangle in color space formed by the primaries, which never touches the monochromatic locus nor the purple line except at the three primaries.
 In other words, there is no monochromatic target that can be matched by a combination of the three primaries, except at the wavelengths of the three primaries themselves.
 Matching a monochromatic target would require one of the primaries to have a negative brightness.
-While this is physically impossible, it can be approximated (relying on Grassmann's laws) by adding the negative primary to the target field instead of the adjustment field, thereby allowing a match to be made with negative primary brightness.
+While this is physically impossible, it can be approximated (relying on Grassmann's laws) by adding the negative primary to the target field instead of subtracting it from the adjustment field, thereby allowing a match to be made with negative primary brightness.

 For wavelengths between the blue and green primaries, some red primary must be added to the target, resulting in negative values of $\bar{r}(\lambda)$.
 Likewise, between the green and red primaries, some blue must be added to the target, resulting in negative values of $\bar{b}(\lambda)$.
 For wavelengths below the wavelength of the blue primary, or above the wavelength of the red primary, some green must be added and $\bar{g}(\lambda)$ will be negative.
 For every spectral color, except those defined by the primary colors, there will always be two positive color-matching functions and one negative (as long as the primaries are all monochromatic).
 It can be seen (in the chromaticity diagram to the right) that the deviation of the boundaries of the triangular CIE RGB gamut align well with the spectral locus of the xy chromaticity diagram, except between the blue and green primaries, where rather large amounts of the red primary must be added to the test field, and it is in this band that the red color-matching function has the most significant negative values.